Nike LunaRacer 4 Review Facts

 The LunaRacer 4 has pretty good support

 Flexibility helps to prevent sprains and twists to your feet and allowing for effective movement.
 For the LunaRacer 4, the midsole and the upper are what make the shoe fairly flexible.
 Again, the midsole's material, the Lunarlon, allows the shoe to flex and also a healthy movement range.
-The flexible mesh upper also contributes to the shoes flexibility.
+The flexible mesh upper also contributes to the flexibility of the shoe.
 Overall, the LunaRacer 4 is a shoe with good flexibility, which is definitely necessary for a racing shoe.

-Drop is the heel height of a shoe.
+The drop is the heel height of a shoe.
 The LunaRacer 4's drop is 7 mm.
-7 mm is normal for this type of shoe, and is not really good or bad at all.
+7 mm is normal for this type of shoe and is not really good or bad at all.
 The drop shouldn’t be a big issue for most with the LunaRacer 4.

 Key Features of the Nike LunaRacer 4